nikolp/jparepository/README.md

 ## H2: easier, the default

 ```
-java -jar target/jparepository-0.0.1-SNAPSHOT.jar
+java -jar -Dspring.profiles.active=h2 target/jparepository-0.0.1-SNAPSHOT.jar
 ```

-And log into h2 console to see the database
+And log into h2 console to see the database.

 ## MySQL
 Must first install it locally, create the db, user, password